Introduction to DOT NET Framework

-- For example development of web-related applications in .NET using a technology ASP.NET.
+- For example, the development of web-related applications in .NET using the technology ASP.NET.

 - But the technology does not offer any specific rules for writing the programs.
 That’s why technology can’t be implemented individually.

-- VB.NET, C#.NET both are programming languages.
-Using these two languages we can implement windows/desktop applications individually.
+- VB.NET, and C#.NET both are programming languages.
+Using these two languages we can implement Windows/Desktop applications individually.